FINANCIAL OPPORTUNITIES THROUGH THE DIVISION OF RESEARCH AND GRADUATE STUDIES

 Aid (FAFSA).
 Students may receive the award for 2 years, but must reapply each year for the award.

 This scholarship recognizes the efforts and activities graduate students are putting towards research and/or activities in their given field.
 Research and/or research activitycan not be related to applicants' work towards project, thesis, or dissertation.
 Award amounts can be up to $1,000.
 Interested students must apply by logging in through the Scholarships website.
 Contact Rodrigo Gomez (firstname.lastname@example.org) for any additional questions.

 California Pre-Doctoral Program for Undergraduate and Graduate Students (Will open

 This program is designed to increase the pool of potential faculty by supporting the doctoral aspirations of California State University students who have experienced economic and educational disadvantages.
 Scholars are awarded $3,000 to travel to doctoral institutions and national conferences to enhance their entrance into doctoral study.
 Summer internships are also available for selected scholars.
 Application is completely online.
-Deadline to apply is February 23.
+Deadline to apply is February 22.
 Must make appointment with campus coordinator Rodrigo Gomez to begin application.
-Visit the Sally Casanova Page to apply: http://calstate.edu/predoc/apply/
+Visit the Sally Casanova Page for more information: http://calstate.edu/predoc/apply/

 Travel Grants (ongoing: All materials must be submitted at least 30 days prior to the conference/meeting)